Skip to main content

 Tresorit has earned ISO 27001:2022 certification, validated by TÜV Rheinland.
 This internationally recognized standard confirms that Tresorit maintains comprehensive security protocols throughout its organization.

 Additionally, independent security assessments by Ernst & Young included penetration testing and code review.
-Their analysis verified that Tresorit's design effectively prevents the company from accessing user content – confirming the zero-knowledge claims that form the cornerstone of the service's privacy promise.
+Their analysis verified that Tresorit's design effectively prevents the company from accessing user content, which supports the zero-knowledge claims central to the service.

 Pros: